sekassel-research/vscode-collab-plugin/README.md

     $ vsce package

   Once this is done you can install the extension.

+## Assets

  Handshake Icon licend under https://creativecommons.org/licenses/by/3.0/deed.en

-shoutout to the creator David and his website https://thenounproject.com/kaxgyatso/ .
+ shoutout to the creator David and his website https://thenounproject.com/kaxgyatso/